 That’s another reason why it’s so important to practice safe sex, get tested for STIs regularly, and get vaccines against these diseases if available.
 These safe sex strategies can greatly reduce your risk of getting a sexual transmitted cancer by keeping you protected from the STI itself.

-According to the World Health Organization (WHO) and HPV.
+According to the World Health Organization (WHO), vaccines are only available for two STDs: hepatitis B and HPV.
 But both of these infections are important causes of STD-related cancers, and they can help prevent a significant number of complications.

 Human papillomavirus, or HPV, is one of the most common STDs around the world and it’s also the most common association between STDs and cancer.